 Using a bamboo skewer or tines of a fork, poke holes all over the top of the cake.
 In a glass liquid measure or a microwave-safe bowl, combine the sweetened condensed milk and the chocolate.
 Microwave for one minute and stir.
 If not completely melted and smooth, microwave for an additional 30 seconds until melted and smooth.
 Whisk in the evaporated milk and heavy cream (or half-and-half).
 The mixture will start out very, very thick.
 Don't worry!
 It will thin out as you whisk in the other milks.

 Slowly pour or ladle spoonfuls of the chocolate mixture over the top of the cake.
 Let the liquid absorb before adding more.
 Ladle the liquid onto the cake until all the chocolate mixture has been used.
 It's ok if there is excess liquid pooled on top of the cake, it should absorb into the cake while it is refrigerated.

 Cover the cake with plastic wrap and refrigerate for at least 2 hours and up to 24 hours.

 Serve pieces of the cake with sweetened whipped cream and a dusting of cocoa powder.

-Note: I used one of my favorite (easy and egg-free) chocolate cakes for this recipe.
+Cake: I used one of my favorite (easy and egg-free) chocolate cakes for this recipe.
 But you could really use any 9X13-inch chocolate cake recipe, in fact, the beauty of this recipe is that because of the chocolate milk mixture poured on top of the cake, the cake part is especially forgiving (overbaked a little?
 No problem.).

-By the way, this cake can (and should) be made in advance - up to 24 hours.
+Make Ahead: by the way, this cake can (and should) be made in advance - up to 24 hours.
 Sweet!